soreRum/soreRum.github.io/rule_chals.md

 - ja3 == destination-independant
 - SNI == more direct and reliable indicator

-The chal expected detection of 12 packets:
+The chal expected detection of 12 packets/alerts matching the target:

 ![telegram_rule](./images/telegram_rule.png)